| |

 Yes.

-- Can it run on Windows Vista?
+- Can it run on Windows Vista, Windows 7?
+64-bit editions?

 - Can it run on Windows Terminal Services / Remote Desktop Connection hosts?